 Gift of Life Family House is the fulfillment of Howard Nathan’s 20-year dream for a special “home away from home” for transplant patients and their families.

 In 1991, Howard was already a leader in the field of organ donation and transplantation when he personally experienced the challenges of his sister Martha’s need for a liver transplant.
 He witnessed the generosity of a family who said “yes” to donation so that Martha could have a second chance at life.
 This personal experience provided a deeper understanding of the obstacles that families encounter when traveling to an unfamiliar setting, often without any caregiver support.
 Through Howard’s compassion and steadfast belief in the benefits of providing a homelike environment to support families of transplant patients undergoing treatment, he inspired his fellow board members, donor families, contributors, management team and staff to take action and meet this compelling need — and in the summer of 2011 Gift of Life Family House opened.

 “I am privileged to lead our Gift of Life Team.
 Together we have provided world-class services for this community so that thousands received a ‘second chance at life’ due to the generosity of the gifts of others.
 Family House represents my vision for completing the circle of care for transplant patients and their families… I couldn’t be more humbled and proud.” —Howard

-The entire community expresses its sincerest gratitude to Howard for his vision, compassion, and determination in completing the “circle of care” for transplant patients and their families through the opening of Gift of Life Family House.
+The entire community expresses its sincerest gratitude to Howard for his vision, compassion, and determination in completing the “circle of care” for transplant patients and their families through the Gift of Life Family House.